seapagan/update_repo/README.md

 ```

 ## Configuration
+The below is a summary of the most common configuration options, see the [Website](http://updaterepo.seapagan.net) for complete details and usage.
 #### Configuration file
 The configuration file defaults to `~/.updaterepo` and is a standard [YAML](http://yaml.org/)-formatted text file.
 If this configuration file is not found, the script will terminate with an error.
 The first line must contain the YAML frontmatter of 3 dashes (`---`).
 After that, the following sections can follow in any order.
 Only the `location:` section is compulsory, and that must contain at least one entry.